Will we run out of water?

-However, Arizona is in the midst of a 21-year drought.
-And this past winter's El Nino weather pattern did not deliver relief.
+Still, Arizona is in the midst of a 23-year drought.
+And this summer does not promise to offer much relief.

 Amid all this dire news, why is Greater Phoenix not facing water rationing or other mandatory reduction measures?

-Because Central Arizona Project (CAP), Salt River Project (SRP), the Arizona Department of Water Resources (ADWR) and Valley municipalities have worked ceaselessly to ensure the region remains a global leader in water resource management and drought preparedness through investment in infrastructure that provides access to multiple water supplies, allows for the storage of water underground, the implementation of pioneering water laws and a long-term commitment to conservation.
+Because various water agencies including Salt River Project and partners such as Valley municipalities, Central Arizona Project and the Arizona Department of Water Resources, have worked ceaselessly to ensure the region remains a leader in water resource management and drought preparedness.
+This is done through investment in infrastructure that provides access to multiple water supplies and, allows for the storage of water underground, the implementation of pioneering water laws, and a long-term commitment to conservation.

 Valley residents and water providers have made significant investments in the necessary infrastructure to ensure our water supply is reliable and diverse.
 And, unlike most cities in the U.S., Greater Phoenix actually has access to four sources of water.